DeadPool-4422/a7y18lte-Resources/README.md

 You can download the recoveries [here](https://github.com/DeadPool-4422/Action-TWRP-Builder/releases).

-Always remember to back up your data before conducting any recovery operations.
+Remember to always back up your data before conducting any recovery operations.
 Enjoy your enhanced device experience!